mit-acl/panther/Readme.md

 And then
 * If you have Ubuntu 18.04, run `sudo apt-get install python-catkin-tools -y`
 * If you have Ubuntu 20.04 run `sudo apt-get install python3-osrf-pycommon python3-catkin-tools -y`

+Additionally, if you have Ubuntu 20.04, you'll need `sudo apt-get install python-is-python3 -y`

 <details>
   <summary> <b>Optional (recommended for better performance)</b></summary>